The Bitim name was originally an Anglo-Saxon

 Early Notables of the Bitim family (pre 1700)

-(1584-1655), an English politician who sat in the House of Commons at various times between 1614 and 1629, supported the Royalist cause in the English Civil War; John Button (died 1665), an English...
-Another 99 words (7 lines of text) are included under the topic Early Bitim Notables in all our PDF Extended History products and printed products wherever possible.
+(1584-1655), an English politician who sat in the House of Commons at various times between 1614 and 1629, supported the Royalist cause in the English Civil War; John Button (died 1665), an English politician who sat in the House of Commons between 1625 and 1648, he fought on the Parliamentary side in the...
+Another 79 words (6 lines of text) are included under the topic Early Bitim Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bitim family to Ireland